 - Visual design abilities and experience with Adobe Creative Suite is a plus

-- Familiarity with social media management & scheduling tools, i.e. Buffer & Hootsuite, is a plus
+- Familiarity with social media management is a plus

 ***Positions involve access to confidential material.
 Discretion, maturity, and confidential management of all incidental information acquired on the job is essential.

-Must be able to commit a minimum of 15 hours per week.
-Wages for hourly student employees are based on Georgetown University’s Student Employment Office guidelines, minimum wage for undergraduates and $15/hour for graduates.
+Must be able to commit a minimum of 10 hours per week.
+As per GU requirements, the maximum number of hours will be 20.
+Wages for hourly student employees are based on Georgetown University’s Student Employment Office guidelines, starting at minimum wage for undergraduates ($13.25/hr) and $15-20/hour for graduates.

 Please email your (1) cover letter (1 page), (2) resume (1 page), and (3) a brief writing sample (maximum 4 pages) to Matthew Fortier: Matthew.Fortier@georgetown.edu.
 Please put: “Student Analyst – Inclusive Finance, Opportunity Zones Spring Semester 2019 Application” as your subject line.

 In addition to sending your cover letter, resume, and writing sample, all applicants must complete this quick survey as part of their application.